EllangoK/ComfyUI-post-processing-nodes/README.md

  - Blend: Blends two images together with a variety of different modes
  - Blur: Applies a Gaussian blur to the input image, softening the details
  - CannyEdgeDetection: Applies Canny edge detection to the input image
+ - Chromatic Aberration: Shifts the color channels in an image, creating a glitch aesthetic
  - ColorCorrect: Adjusts the color balance, temperature, hue, brightness, contrast, saturation, and gamma of an image
  - Dissolve: Creates a grainy blend of two images using random pixels based on a dissolve factor.
  - DodgeAndBurn: Adjusts image brightness using dodge and burn effects based on a mask and intensity.